peru3232/Front-end-Project-team-4/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.

-Please view the assignment.pdf to view the expected results.
+Please view the assignment and projects description in docs folder to view the expected results.

 Cheers!